How to Make Herbal Beer: A Spring Bitters Tonic Ale Recipe--Well Balanced, Healthy, Delicious

 When I first went to the beer store, there were a lot of kits.
 They were intriguing, but I really wanted to find ways to infuse my brews with herbs.
 Hence---herbal ales and beers!
 Luckily, Mr. V., our beer fan, loves these brews.

 What do you think about creating your own home brews outside an actual kit?
 I'll give you a hint: Stephen Buhner's book, Ancient Herbal Healing Beers, has some very good information about making beer in general.
 So many brewers make it so complicated, and he definitely makes the process of making your own home brew so easy.

 Do you do any home brewing?
 I'd love to know your experiences, opinions, and blends that work!

 Hugs, Health, & Self-Reliance---

 P.S.
 If you haven't yet, I hope you'll sign up for our newsletter!
-You'll never miss a thing, and I'll be sending you THREE eBooks free.
-One is on using herbs to relax, one is on using essential oils, and finally the last one is how to get your homestead journey started no matter where you live.
+You'll never miss a thing, and you’ll get free access to the Resource Library!
 Enjoy!